 The manor of Bodarle or Bodardle, in the parish of Lanlivery, Cornwall belonged in the reign of Richard I. In 1259, it was conveyed by Isolda de Cardinham to Oliver de Dinan, in whose posterity it continued for several generations.

-Important Dates for the Dynhen family
+Early History of the Dynhen family

 This web page shows only a small excerpt of our Dynhen research.
 Another 78 words (6 lines of text) covering the years 1295, 1320, 1433, 1501, 1460 and 1486 are included under the topic Early Dynhen History in all our PDF Extended History products and printed products wherever possible.